AlanFord/ZapMeNot/docsrc/source/modeling.rst

 ====================

 A model in ZapMeNot requires, at a minimum, a source and a detector (a.k.a. a dose point).
-The source can be a simple point source, a line source, or a volumetric source (a box, cylinder, etc.).
+The source can be a simple point source, a line source, or a volumetric source.
+Volumetric sources include:

+ - BoxSource
+ - SphereSource
+ - XAlignedCylinderSource
+ - YAlignedCylinderSource
+ - ZAlignedCylinderSource

 A point source is defined by an XYZ location and a radioative source composition.
 The source composition can be specified in curies (Ci) of an isotope, becquerels (bq) of an isotope, or by photon energy and intensity.
 A complex source can be a combination of all three specification types.